ArkadiusN/RSA-algorithm/README.md

 ## 1 Getting RSA cryptosystem

----

 ### 1.1 Check if RSA can be executed

 To run the RSA algorithm you need to have installed [JDK](https://www.oracle.com/java/technologies/downloads/) on your machine.
-The version of the JDK to execute this program can be from version _15.0_, however, it might be necessary to have version _17.01_.
+The version of the JDK to execute this program can start from version _15.0_, however, it might be necessary to have version _17.01_.
 Check if you have the JDK installed by opening a terminal and typing :

 ```bash